-'Closed' mortgages have lower rates when compared to their 'open' counter parts, and are more popular.
-Closed mortgages can come in fixed and variable form, but place a restriction on the amount of principal you can pay down each year.
-If you pay off the entire principal in a closed mortgage before the set term, you will face a penalty, such as a 3-month interest charge.
+Closed mortgages have lower rates, compared to open mortgages.
+Closed mortgages can come in fixed and variable form, but place restrictions on the amount of principal you can pay down each year.
+If you pay off the entire principal in a closed mortgage before the set term, you will face a prepayment penalty, which is normally a 3-month interest charge.

-'Open' mortgages on the other hand, allow you to pay off your entire mortgage balance at any time throughout the term.
-The drawback is that you pay a premium for that option.
-People opt for open mortgages if they are planning to move in the short future, or if they are expecting a lump sum of money through an inheritance or bonus, that would allow them to pay off their entire mortgage.
+Open mortgages allow you to pay off your entire mortgage balance at any time throughout the term.
+The drawback is that you pay a premium for that option, through higher rates.
+People opt for open mortgages if they are planning to move in the near future, or if they are expecting a lump sum of money through an inheritance or bonus, which would allow them to pay more off their mortgage.

 What is the difference between a variable vs. fixed mortgage rate?

-Fixed mortgage rates are more popular and represent 66% of all mortgages in Canada.
-With a fixed mortgage you can "set it and forget it" as you are protected against interest rate fluctuations, so your payment stays constant over the duration of your term.
+Fixed mortgage rates are more popular, with 74% of all mortgages in Canada using fixed rates in 2016 (Source: Statistics Canada).
+The benefit of a fixed mortgage is that you are protected against interest rate fluctuations, so your regular payments stay constant over the duration of your term.

 Variable mortgage rates are typically lower than fixed rates, but can vary over the duration of the term.
 Variable mortgages are prone to market behaviour (via the prime rate) which affects your payments.
 That means your payment amounts can change over time.
-A fixed mortgage offers stability as your mortgage rate and payment will remain the same each month, but that security is the reason why fixed interest rates are greater.
+While variable rates are generally lower, they are riskier than fixed rates.

 How often are Ratehub.ca mortgage rates updated?

-The mortgage rates you see were updated today.
+The mortgage rates you see on Ratehub.ca are updated every few minutes.
 Our mortgage rates are sourced through two methods: Mortgage brokers can log into our platform and update their rates instantaneously; and we source rates from Canadian bank websites to ensure the rates are current.

 What are prepayment options?